davidwong666/TyphoonControl/README.md

-# SmartCampusJoyCon
+# TyphoonControl
-Joy Con Controller Programs for emhancing sensory experience of the visitors
+A simulation system that uses Joy-con controllers to navigate virtual typhoons.
+Aim at emhancing sensory experience of the visitors to the museum.